 Both are good services.
 They serve different audiences.
 The wrong question is "which is better."
 The right question is "which fits my situation."

-For 80% of LLC owners (single-state to 3-state, privacy-focused, just need a registered agent), Northwest is the simpler and cheaper choice.
-For the other 20% (5+ states, multi-state compliance, nonprofit operations), Harbor's broader platform earns its higher per-state price.
+For most LLC owners (single-state to 3-state, privacy-focused, just need a registered agent), Northwest is the simpler and cheaper choice.
+For the smaller group running several states, multi-state compliance, or nonprofit operations, Harbor's broader platform earns its higher per-state price, and prepaying two or three years holds the $99 rate for that term.

 If you are not sure which category you fit, you almost certainly fit the Northwest category.
 The Harbor case is specific and usually obvious when it applies.